avidesai/Post-Date-Feedback-Intelligence-System/docs/algorithms.md

 # Core Algorithms

+## NLP Extraction

+The most important piece.
+When someone casually talks about a date, GPT-4o-mini with Structured Outputs extracts:

+- 5 dimension scores (0-1 each)
+- Overall satisfaction (0-1)
+- Best part / worst part
+- Per-dimension snippets pulled from the users own words

+The model is calibrated with examples so it reads between the lines. "it was fine" maps to roughly 0.4, not 0.7. "we talked for 4 hours and I didnt even notice" signals high conversation quality.
+The system prompt includes calibration examples with expected scores so extraction is consistent.

+Same approach for stated preferences.
+User answers 6 questions about what they want, the LLM reads the transcript and outputs a 5-dimension preference vector weighted by how much emphasis they put on each thing.

+Both use Zod schemas as the structured output format, so the LLM output is type-safe and validated.

 ## Preference Learning

 The key insight: people are bad at knowing what they actually want in a partner.
 They'll say "I need someone who's intellectual" and then their feedback patterns show they consistently rate chemistry-heavy dates higher.